andrewdkennedy1/Snapchat-Memories-Downloader/README.md

-# Snapchat Memories Downloader
+# Free Snapchat Memories Downloader

-Download all your Snapchat memories from a data export, preserving metadata (date, location) and organizing files sequentially.
+**⚠️ Save your memories before Snapchat starts charging for storage!**

+Download ALL your Snapchat memories completely FREE - don't pay $15 to ExportSnaps or other services.
+This tool runs entirely on your computer, preserving all metadata (dates, GPS locations) while keeping your data 100% private.

 **Two ways to use:**